 I actually have some of this sauce saved in the freezer for my sister to try.
 Now, she’s not normally a mushroom fan, but I am so convinced she wouldn’t even bat an eye at this sauce!
 And she’s a great sport and willing to give it a try. 😉

 - Ground meat (a local, grass-fed, lean beef is pictured here, but you can also use chicken, turkey, venison, bison, etc.)

-- Mushrooms (pulsed in a food processor or chopper, like shown below)
+- Mushrooms (pulsed in a food processor until resembling a coarse, ground texture, like shown below)

 - Olive oil